 Even without a schedule, spaced repetition feels natural and is a better way to learn than traditional methods.
 It expands on memory retention strategies like memory palaces, too.

 Not only that, but this technique can apply to all manner of things in life.
-Thanks to using flashcards and other methods, you can learn new languages, properly prepare for tests, and more.
+Thanks to using flashcards and other methods, you can engage effectively in language learning, properly prepare for tests, and more.

 More About Effective Learning